-The Actors' Benevolent Fund was founded in 1882 by Sir Henry Irving and a group of his friends as a national charity to care for actors and actresses unable to work because of accidents, illness or simply old age.
-The Fund helps in a variety of ways all of which are geared towards maintaining independence and improving quality of life.
+The Actors’ Benevolent Fund was founded in 1882 by Sir Henry Irving to care for actors and actresses unable to work because of accidents, illness or old age.
+The Fund helps in a variety of ways, all of which are geared towards maintaining independence and improving quality of life.

 Musical talent is everywhere but opportunity isn’t: family finances and other obstacles too often get in the way.
 Awards for Young Musicians are here to change this.
 We directly support hundreds of young musicians from low income families each year, with funding and other help.

 The British Academy, established by Royal Charter in 1902, is the UK's national academy for the humanities and social sciences.
 It is an independent, self-governing Fellowship of leading national and international scholars.
 The Academy fosters and promotes the highest standards of learning.

 The British Film Institute (BFI) is the UK’s lead organisation for film, television and the moving image.
 Our role is to ensure that film is central to our cultural life.
 By leaving the BFI a legacy gift in your Will, you will be helping to preserve the UK’s film heritage and to protect its future.

 The British Library is the world's greatest library, holding more than 150 million items from every age and every culture.
 Only at the British Library will you find Handel's 'Messiah', Shakespeare's First Folio, Leonardo da Vinci's notebook, Florence Nightingale's voice and the world's oldest Bible.
 From rare manuscripts and unique sound recordings to the latest information for research, the collection amounts to over two thousand years of ideas.